HackRU/sledge/docs/development.md

 React components and their associated SCSS are stored in `src/client/components`.
-All these components should be stateless.
-Within each component should be a container part which is exported and a presentation part which generates the structure to be rendered.
-These should follow the philosophy described in [Redux: Usage with React][reduxphil] (except we don't use providers).
-For instance, the container part will be passed the same props as its parent component and create a "simplified" version that's passed to the presentation part.
+Each component should be split into two: the main part which will get the same props as every other component and is possibly stateful, and a stateless part handling all the presentational aspects.
+The idea is that the main component will try to calculate what information the presentation component needs so the presentation component only has to worry about presentation.
+The main component's render method should only calculate the props for presentation and return the presentation part.
+See `ratingbox.ts` for an example.
+Ideally, all of `JudgeApp` would be stateless and run off a single Redux store based on the principles of [Redux: Usage with React][reduxphil], but that will take additional effort since it's not compatible with how things are in the javascript version.
+See `RatingBox` for an example.

 All client pages use [Bootstrap v4][bootstrap] with Bootstrap Grid.
 The [reactstrap][reactstrap] library is used for Bootstrap components, and should